Search: 506 results

 I am oppressed and have been on the verge of death since my youth.
 I have been subjected to your horrors and am numb with pain.

-Only observe it with your eyes, and you will see how the wicked are paid back.
+Certainly you will see it with your very own eyes -- you will see the wicked paid back.

 (Resh) See my pain and rescue me!
 For I do not forget your law.